corvus-dotnet/Corvus.Tenancy/README.md

 Basic Tenant features, including storage and retrieval of tenants, support for tenants-of-tenants, individal tenant configuration and properties.

 ### Blob Storage
-The ability to configure, acquire, and create Blob Containers.
+The ability to configure, acquire, and create Blob Containers for a tenant.

 ### Cosmos
 The ability to configure, acquire, and create Cosmos SDK V3 Containers.

+### Gremlin
+The ability to configure, acquire, and create Gremlin Containers.

 ## Licenses